Catholic Herald: History

-The online version of the magazine includes articles from the print edition of The Catholic Herald, as well as web-only content such as the coverage of Pope Benedict XVI's April 2008 trip to the United States.
-The site was revamped in November 2013.
+Under Coppen, the online version of the magazine began by only including articles from the weekly print edition of the Catholic Herald, but later he added web-only content such as the coverage of Pope Benedict XVI's April 2008 trip to the United States.
+The site was revamped in November 2013 and again in 2023 following new investment.

-In December 2014 it became a magazine, with a revamped website covering breaking news.
+In December 2014 Coppen was tasked by the board, chaired by Peter Sheppard, with turning the Herald into a weekly magazine, with a revamped website covering breaking news.
 "The" was dropped from the title and the magazine started being known as Catholic Herald.
 A relaunch party on 11 December 2014 was attended by Cardinal Cormac Murphy-O'Connor and Princess Michael of Kent.

-Until recently, the magazine was owned by Sir Rocco Forte and Lord Black of Crossharbour.
-In May 2019, Black sold his 47.5% share in the Herald to Brooks Newmark, a homelessness campaigner who was previously the Conservative Member of Parliament for Braintree and William Cash, the publisher and author.
+In 2018, Black sold his 47.5% shareholding in the Herald to Catholic Herald directors William Cash, a multi-award winning editor and author, and Brooks Newmark, a businessman, philanthropist, homelessness campaigner and founder of Angels for Ukraine charity who has rescued over 30,000 women and children in the Ukraine since the start of the war.